Burland313/DecoderEncoder/README.md

 ## Getting Started
 To get started, download the 'setup.exe' file from DecoderEncoderSetup/Debug.
 ### Installing
-Launching the 'setup.exe' file from above launch the Setup Wizard which will install the program.
+Launching the 'setup.exe' file from above will launch the Setup Wizard which will install the program.
 ## Ciphers
 * Caesar Shift
     * The Caesar Shift (or Caesar Cipher) is a simple substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 The following picture represents a Caesar Shift with a shift value of 3.